DASH Diet Smoothies

 DASH Diet and Smoothie Recipes

 As you may have seen us say before, there really is no right or wrong way to make a smoothie.
 The same holds when following the DASH eating plan.
 It all boils down to what you enjoy and what your individual tastes are.
 When you consider everything DASH entails, there really isn’t too many common smoothie ingredients you can’t use.
 Smoothie making is all about incorporating fresh fruits, vegetables, and other whole foods into one easy to make, delicious to consume smoothie — all of which are acceptable and encouraged as a part of the DASH diet plan.
-Let’s take a look at the common DASH diet green breakfast smoothie ingredients by the cup:
+Let’s take a look at the common DASH diet green smoothie for weight loss breakfast smoothie ingredients by the cup:

 - Cauliflower - 27 Calories, 0 mg Cholesterol, 32 mg Sodium, 320 mg Potassium, 16 mg Magnesium, 24 mg Calcium